Frequently Asked Questions

 Is the Greek Septuagint reliable?

-While there are errors in the Septuagint, overall, we believe it to be more reliable than the Hebrew Masoretic text in important ways.
-Also, according to early Christians, the Hebrew text was deliberately corrupted during the late 1st century / early 2nd century CE.
+Also, according to early Christians, the Hebrew text was corrupted in places, perhaps even deliberately in order to discredit Christianity.
 However, we still consult the Hebrew text.
 One does not need to entirely reject one and completely accept the other (that would be a false dilemma fallacy).
-We need both.

-Why doesn’t your Bible include the Apocrypha?
+Does your Bible include the Apocrypha?

-Why do you use the Divine Name?
+Why do you use God’s Name?

 Why do you use ‘Jehovah’ instead of ‘Yahweh?’